JoshCaratao/Quadrotor-AngleMode-FlightConroller/FlightControllerV2/README.md

 TO DO NEXT:  Figure out Serial Plotting for testing, and implment attitude estimation through gyro and accelerometer separately first.

 11/19/23 - Made changes to my calibration function.
 Rather than a set time for calibration, it takes a specified amount of samples for averaging and calculating offset values.
-Also working on a matlab script to allow for live visualization of sensor data
+Also working on a matlab script to allow for live visualization of sensor data.
+Also added in a new struct class for storing state attitude data and a new class for performing attitude estimation.